backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/CloudFormation SOA.md

 - If no input is received after the wait period specified in the WaitCondition then the stack creation fails.
 - If you *forget to add the wait condition* then you would get a *CloudFormation success even though the resource is still in creation*.

+> [!question]- You are provisioning an *internal* full LAMP stack using CloudFormation, and the EC2 instance gets configured automatically using the cfn helper scripts, such as `cfn-init` and `cfn-signal`.
+The *stack creation fails as CloudFormation fails to receive a signal from your EC2 instance*.
+What are the possible reasons for this?
+> - The subnet where the application is deployed does not have a network route to the CloudFormation service through a NAT Gateway or Internet Gateway.
+> - The `cfn-signal` script **does not get executed before the timeout of the wait condition**.
+> ---
+> - Here the word **internal means private**.
+> - The EC2 instance does not have a proper IAM role allowing to signal the success to CloudFormation - *You DONOT need an IAM role to use `cfn-signal`*.
+> - AWS is experiencing an Insufficient Capacity for the instance type you requested - In case of Insufficient Capacity, *the instance would have not been created and the CloudFormation stack would have failed altogether*.
+> - *The `cfn-init` script failed* - **The `cfn-init` script failure should still be followed by the `cfn-signal` script**, which would have sent a signal to CloudFormation nonetheless.

 #### Troubleshooting
 - Wait Condition **Didn't Receive the Required Number of Signals** from an Amazon EC2 Instance.
 - Ensure that the **AMl** you're using has the AWS **CloudFormation helper scripts installed**.